Chapel-le-Dale

 Taking its name from the eponymous village of Chapel le Dale is the valley of the River Doe between Ribblehead and Ingleton in the heart of Yorkshire's famous "Three Peaks" area.

-Having Ingleborough to the south of the valley, and Whernside to the north, many streams run down from the fells, feeding various cave systems (including e.g. Weathercote Cave, White Scar Cave, Skirwith Cave, Great Douk Cave and Bruntscar Cave) etc. These streams converge in to Chapel Beck, which runs along the valley bottom and feeds the some of the spectacles of the famous Ingleton waterfalls walk.
+Having Ingleborough to the south of the valley, and Whernside to the north, many streams run down from the fells, feeding various cave systems (including e.g. Weathercote Cave, White Scar Cave, Skirwith Cave, Great Douk Cave and Bruntscar Cave) etc. These streams converge in to Chapel Beck, which itself disappears for a short section underground at God's Bridge and then runs along the valley to feed some of the spectacles of the famous Ingleton waterfalls walk near Ingleton.

 Having a distinctive "U-shaped" cross section like many of the dales Chapel-le-Dale is a classic example of a glacial valley, having been carved out by ice during the last Ice Age, and was inhabited by the first human settlers thereafter.